Can We Move On: From the Trope of the Woman Who Is Revered, Glorified for Refusing to Have an Abortion

 In Can We Move On, we revisit old tropes and question whether they have any remaining cultural relevance.

 In mainstream Bollywood, aborting a fetus is akin to committing murder.
 This is where on-screen stories faithfully resemble the social taboos of real life.
 A woman who chooses to see her pregnancy through to completion — no matter the circumstances — personifies righteousness.
-They are treated almost as role models to every one of childbearing age.
+They are treated almost as role models to everyone of childbearing age.
 Conversely, women who opt for abortion are treated as though they aren’t humans, but monsters instead.

-When women are put on a pedestal for “choosing” not to to abort and villified for the opposite, reproduction doesn’t remain a “choice” anymore — diluting the notion of free will when it comes to abortion.
+When women are put on a pedestal for “choosing” not to abort and vilified for the opposite, reproduction doesn’t remain a “choice” anymore — diluting the notion of free will when it comes to abortion.

 In 2021’s Mimi, Kriti Sanon played the titular character of a surrogate mother.
 But even after the biological parents of the fetus, who had hired her and were paying for her medical care, ask her to abort upon finding out that the child she gives birth to might be disabled, she continues her pregnancy — despite its impact on the career she was, until then, willing to go to any lengths for.
-Similarly, in 2019’s Good Newzz, Deepti and Monika, played by Kareena Kapoor Khan and Kiara Advani, choose not to opt for an abortion even after finding out that they’d accidentally been impregnated by the sperms of each other’s husbands, and being visibly disgusted by it.
+Similarly, in 2019’s Good Newzz, Deepti and Monika, played by Kareena Kapoor Khan and Kiara Advani, choose not to opt for an abortion even after discovering that they’d accidentally been impregnated by the sperms of each other’s husbands, and being visibly disgusted by it.
 In the respective narratives of Mimi and Good Newzz, the female leads’ decisions to not abort their fetuses, propels them to moral superiority.

 On the other hand, in 2004’s Aitraaz, upon realizing she’s pregnant, Sonia (played by Priyanka Chopra) decides to opt for an abortion because she didn’t want to have kids at that stage in her career.
 She’s immediately deemed a vamp in the narrative.
 “What does the film do to Sonia?
-Makes her the villain and clothes her in all sexist stereotypes.
+It makes her the villain and clothes her in all sexist stereotypes.
 After learning about her decision to abort the fetus, a selfish, misogynistic Raj [played by Akshay Kumar] immediately leaves her,” notes an article in The Quint.

 Naturally then, it doesn’t come as a shock when in 2016’s Sultan, Aarfa (Anushka Sharma) chooses against it, despite knowing it cost her a career in wrestling that she had been tirelessly training for until then.